siteoptimo/woocommerce-hear-about-us/README.md

 About the authors & support
 ---------------------------
-This plugin is written by the brave and handsome coders of [SiteOptimo](https://www.siteoptimo.com/?utm_source=plivo-plugin&utm_medium=github&utm_campaign=wchau).
+This plugin is written by the brave and handsome coders of [SiteOptimo](http://www.siteoptimo.com/?utm_source=hear-about-plugin&utm_medium=wordpress&utm_campaign=wch).
 We made it freely available for the WordPress and WooCommerce community.
 We might build more custom work in the future.

 Issues
 ------
-If you find an issue or if you have a suggestion for an improvement, [please let us know](https://github.com/siteoptimo/woocommerce-plivo/issues/new)!
+Issues can be reported in our [GitHub Repository](https://github.com/siteoptimo/woocommerce-hear-about-us/issues/new).